losttype/blog.losttype.com/src/2014-07-12-neon-graveyard.md

 thumbnail:
   - /media/2014/07/neon11.jpg
 template: post.hbs
 categories:
   - Uncategorized
 ---
 I have a lot of respect and admiration for places that value and care for elements and objects that gave identity and laid the foundation of their city.

-One such case is the &#8220;Neon Museum&#8221; I visited recently, where we travel back in time to see the Neon Signs that founded Las Vegas.
+One such case is the Neon Museum I visited recently, where we travel back in time to see the Neon Signs that founded Las Vegas.
 Marquees that still amaze us today.

-Personally I’m a fan of this type of work where there are lots of &#8220;cowboy&#8221; styles with perfectly placed neon lights and bulbs.
+Personally I’m a fan of this type of work where there are lots of _cowboy_ styles with perfectly placed neon lights and bulbs.
 Several of them have different timing patterns that generate different effects when you observe them.

-Signs such as &#8220;Stardust&#8221; to &#8220;Sassy Saly´s&#8221; etc., make us want to travel in a time machine to Freemont Street about 30 or 40 years ago when these neon lights glowed in the desert.
+Signs such as _Stardust_ to _Sassy Saly’s_ etc., make us want to travel in a time machine to Freemont Street about 30 or 40 years ago when these neon lights glowed in the desert.

 <img class="blog-image-full-margin" src="/media/2014/07/neon1.jpg" />
 <img class="blog-image-full-margin" src="/media/2014/07/neon11.jpg" />